rbturnbull/snakemake/docs/snakefiles/rules.rst

     $ snakemake --bibliography plain

-The bibliography can also be exported an a format such as BibTeX or BibTeXML.
+The bibliography can also be exported in a format such as BibTeX or BibTeXML.

 .. code-block:: console

     $ snakemake --bibliography bibtex

-Additional input formats, styles and export formats can be added by adding `Pybtex <https://pybtex.org/>`_ plugins.
+Additional input, style and export formats can be added by adding `Pybtex <https://pybtex.org/>`_ plugins.

 .. _snakefiles-code_tracking: